kevinkaske/jquery-textify-fields/README.md

 ## Usage
 0. Download and reference the JavaScript and CSS files manually in your HTML
-1. Add class and placeholder attribute to each field you want to be Edit on Click.
+1. You can add class and placeholder attribute to each field you want to be Edit on Click.
 Example: `<input name="first_name" type="text" calss="clicktoedit" placeholder="First Name">`
+	You can also create groups of editable fields.
+For example, you will sometimes want to have a first and last name together. to do this you will simply put these items into a div and give that div the same class as editable items.
 2. Call plugin through jQuery selector.
 Example:
 ```javascript
 <script>